cityofaustin/techstack/.github/ISSUE_TEMPLATE/funshop.md

+---
+name: Funshop
+about: Use this template when you're organizing, coordinating, and hosting a Funshop.

+---
 For detailed instructions, read the [How to: Funshop! doc on the drive](https://docs.google.com/document/d/1-SxmgP09VjtlLcLR4lE4f23Psg7DC-SBGq1-NxXyE44/edit#).

 - [ ] Schedule Funshop- if it's at the History Center, check their calendar and reserve a spot.